 Nomura mentioned that some of the content will give answers to unresolved questions in the game's story while other DLC may touch on a certain character that came back from the Real Organisation XIII.

 Although Square Enix previously released these updates trough Final Mix edition, this time they are aiming for a different release schedule.
 Expansions will release as they're completed and it's also possible that several DLCs get released together in one package.

 Kingdom Hearts 3 director didn't mention specific dates, but he confirmed that he would like to launch the DLCs before the end of 2019, so the team can focus on to its "next work".

 As for the sales and launch of Kingdom Hearts 3, Nomura said that numbers were far beyond his expectations which motivated the team to start working on more content.

-On 5 February 2019, Square Enix confirmed that Kingdom Hearts 3 shipped more than 5 million copies in both digital and physical versions.
+On 5 February 2019, Square Enix confirmed that Kingdom Hearts 3 shipped more than in both digital and physical versions.
 The number is probably even higher now, and it's safe to say that the action RPG has been nothing but success for the Japanese publisher.